e-loue/pyke/examples/sqlgen/README.txt

     database cursor.
 The debug cursor class does not require a database connection and returns dummy data from any SELECT call.

-    Import either run or run_sqlite3, for example:
+    Import either run (for mysql) or run_sqlite3, for example:

     >>> import run_sqlite3